threatexpert/goncpage/README_en.md

     gonc -tls www.baidu.com 443
     ```

+### P2P Tunnel and HTTP File Server
+- Both sides agree on the same passphrase.
+On the file-sending side, run the following command to start an HTTP file server.
+The last argument c:/RootDir is the directory containing the files to be sent:
+    ```bash
+    gonc -p2p passphrase -httpserver c:/RootDir
+    ```
+- On the receiving side, there are two options:

+1. Automatically download the entire directory

+    After running the following command, all files will be downloaded recursively to the local machine.
+If the process is interrupted, re-running the command will automatically resume from where it left off:

+    ```bash
+    gonc -p2p <passphrase> -download c:/SavePath
+    ```

+2. Browse and selectively download via browser

+    This option does not start downloading automatically.
+Instead, you need to manually open a browser and visit http://127.0.0.1:9999 to view the peer’s file list and download files as needed:

+    ```bash
+    gonc -p2p <passphrase> -httplocal-port 9999
+    ```

 ### Secure Encrypted P2P Communication
-- Establish secure encrypted P2P communication between two different networks by agreeing on a password (use `gonc -psk .` to generate a high-entropy password to replace `randomString`).
-This password is used for mutual discovery and certificate derivation, ensuring communication security with TLS 1.3.
+- Establish secure encrypted P2P communication between two different networks by agreeing on a passphrase (use `gonc -psk .` to generate a high-entropy passphrase to replace `passphrase`).
+This passphrase is used for mutual discovery and certificate derivation, ensuring communication security with TLS 1.3.
     ```bash
-    gonc -p2p randomString
+    gonc -p2p passphrase
     ```
     On the other side, use the same parameters (the program will automatically attempt TCP or UDP communication (TCP preferred), negotiate roles (TLS client/server), and complete the TLS protocol):
     ```bash
-    gonc -p2p randomString
+    gonc -p2p passphrase
     ```

     Note that if the other end delays the running time, it will exit if it cannot find the other end to interact with information within about half a minute.
 Therefore, it also supports a waiting mechanism based on MQTT message subscription, using -mqtt-wait and -mqtt-hello to synchronize the timing of the two parties to start P2P.
 For example, the following uses -mqtt-wait to wait continuously，

     ```bash
-    gonc -p2p randomString -mqtt-wait
+    gonc -p2p passphrase -mqtt-wait
     ```
     On the other side,
     ```bash
-    gonc -p2p randomString -mqtt-hello
+    gonc -p2p passphrase -mqtt-hello
     ```

 ### Reverse Shell (Pseudo-Terminal Support for UNIX-like Systems)